UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 }
 ```

 This provides the core ability for looking up and handling precedence.
-Though, as shown so far, it is just a rather convoluted form of what
+Though, as shown so far, it is just
-ANTLR4 gives us for free.
-The real point of this runtime state is the ability of the language to dynamically add user operators.
-By adding
+a rather convoluted form of what ANTLR4 gives us for free.
+The real point of this runtime state is the
-operators to the runtime state the lookup process will include them during parsing.
-Thus, whenever visiting an operator definition it is
+ability of the language to dynamically add user operators.
+By adding operators to the runtime state the
+lookup process will include them during parsing.
+Thus, whenever visiting an operator definition it is generated
-generated as a normal function with a specialized name and the operator and precedence are added to the runtime state.
-Any future use of
+as a normal function with a specialized name and the operator and precedence are added to the runtime state.
-the operator in an expression will detect the correct precedence and the code generation treats it as a function call with the appropriate
+Any future use of the operator in an expression will detect the correct precedence and the code generation
-left and right hand argument values.
+treats it as a function call with the appropriate left and right hand argument values.

-Actually adding the operators to the table is handled in the parsing process itself using a feature of the ANTLR generated parser called a
+Actually adding the operators to the table is handled in the parsing process itself using a feature of the
-"Parse Listener".
-A parse listener is attached to the parser and effectively monitors the entire parsing process.
-For the user operators the
+ANTLR generated parser called a "Parse Listener".
+A parse listener is attached to the parser and effectively
-listener will listen for the specific case of a complete function definition that defines a user operator.
-When it detects such a case it will
+monitors the entire parsing process.
+For the user operators the listener will listen for the specific case
+of a complete function definition that defines a user operator.
+When it detects such a case it will update
-update the runtime table accordingly.
+the runtime table accordingly.

 [!code-csharp[UserOperatorListener](../../../Samples/Kaleidoscope/Kaleidoscope.Runtime/KaleidoscopeUserOperatorListener.cs)]

-With the use of the listener the dynamic precedence is contained in the parser which allows the generator and later stages to remain blissfully ignorant
+With the use of the listener the dynamic precedence is contained in the parser which allows the generator
-of the issue of precedence.
-In the generator operator definitions are simply treated as function definitions with special naming.
+and later stages to remain blissfully ignorant of the issue of precedence.
+In the generator, operator
+definitions are simply treated as function definitions with special naming.

 [!code-csharp[VisitUserOperators](../../../Samples/Kaleidoscope/Chapter6/CodeGenerator.cs#VisitUserOperators)]

-Finally, the default case for EmitBinaryOperator() is updated to actually emit a call to the binary operator function generated.
+Finally, the default case for EmitBinaryOperator() is updated to actually emit a call to the binary
+operator function generated.

 [!code-csharp[EmitUserOperator](../../../Samples/Kaleidoscope/Chapter6/CodeGenerator.cs#EmitUserOperator)]